Permanent care order

 - a certified copy of the order.
 Keep the original on the child’s file

-- a copy of the brochure Permanent care order: Information for permanent guardians
+- a copy of the brochure Providing long-term care Information for guardians

 - information about how to contact Child Safety in the future